-Interest expense, net increased \$0.3 million, or 10%, for the three months ended March 31, 2024, as compared to the three months ended March 31, 2023.
-This increase was primarily related to an increase in our cost of capital due to unfavorable changes in variable interest rates on the Company's debt obligations and increased borrowings on the revolving credit facility compared to the same period in 2023.
-Please refer to Note F - Debt of the accompanying notes to the condensed consolidated financial statements for additional information related to the Company's debt obligations.
+Interest expense, net increased \$0.7 million, or 23%, for the three months ended March 31, 2025, as compared with the three months ended March 31, 2024.
+The increase was primarily related to increased borrowings on the revolving credit facility compared to the same period in 2024.
+Refer to Note G - Debt of the accompanying notes to the condensed consolidated financial statements for additional information related to the Company's debt obligations.